argoproj/argo-workflows/docs/configure-artifact-repository.md

 artifact drivers: S3 (v3.4+), Azure Blob (v3.4+), HTTP (v3.5+), and Artifactory (v3.5+).

 Previously, when a user would click the button to download an artifact in the UI, the artifact would need to be written to the
 Argo Server’s disk first before downloading.
-If many users try to download simultaneously, they will take up disk space and fail the download.
+If many users tried to download simultaneously, they would take up disk space and fail the download.